-After giving up on the dream of music after many failed jam sessions and craigslist responses I began pursuing an MBA.
+After years of bands starting and dissolving before anything substantial happened, I began pursuing an MBA.
 Ironically it was in business school that I met my muse.
-Propelled both by her encouragement to begin making art again (for she was a trained and working fashion designer) and by the availability of such a good model I began to paint again, using the same learning tactics employed as an MBA student to produce a more polished and exacting product.
+Propelled both by her encouragement to begin making art again (for she was a trained and working fashion designer) and by the availability of such a good model, I began to paint again.

-To my surprise, the work wasn’t terrible anymore.
+The work wasn’t amazing, but it wasn’t absolutely terrible anymore, either.
 I dove back in and within a year began to show my work at the Hive Gallery in downtown Los Angeles.
-However, the Hive Gallery was a group show gallery (which was an unfortunate growing trend in the new brow genre of art at the time) constraining artists to produce on a theme (halloween, insects, 80s movies, etc., whatever the gallery thinks will interest the public) every month.
+However, the Hive Gallery soon joined the art trend of themed group shows (halloween, insects, John Hughes movies, etc. whatever the gallery thinks will interest the public) every month.

 The pressure to concept, create, and deliver work on a monthly basis while working full time and attempting to complete an MBA became incredibly stressful.
 I stopped participating in the shows about a year after I began.